LazurasLong/TaoSource/README.md

 ##### 1 Denied Action === 0 Points | 0 Points === +0 Coins
 #### Notes:
 - Each Video Shall be Viewed and approved at least 6 times without 1 deny in sequence to be finaly approved and return 1 point to the Author of the video.
-- If Video is denied 6 times in sequence, video is deleted.
+- If Video is denied 6 times in sequence, video is deleted and user gain 0 points.
 - if video is reported 3 times in sequence : this video goes into the <b>Black Box</b>
 - The <b>Black Box</b> is a system where some "good" users care to recheck the content of the video.
 Depending on "how bad" is, can be publicly exposed in the Public Report Section of this website, with all information about the user and the video it self.
 User email and Social Media Account are blocked.
 #### CryptoCoins Respective Challenge: